xu3kev/BARC/README.md

 # Bootstrapping ARC: Synthetic Problem Generation for ARC Visual Reasoning Tasks

-This repository provides tools for generating synthetic [ARC](https://arcprize.org/) problems, which consist of input/output grid pairs corresponding to a visual transformation rule.
+This repository provides tools for generating synthetic [ARC](https://arcprize.org/) problems, which consist of input/output grid pairs corresponding to transformation rules defined by Python code.

 ## Seed Problems
 The repository contains 162 manually written solutions corresponding to problems from the [ARC training set](https://github.com/fchollet/ARC/tree/master/data/training).
 These manually written seeds are under the `seeds/` folder and utilize shared utility functions from `seeds/common.py`, which provides common routines important to multiple ARC problems like grid or objects manipulation operations.